mapme-initiative/mapme.biodiversity/paper/paper.md

 # Statement of need

-To prevent biodiversity losses at scale, conservation researchers require area-based indicators that monitor the state of portfolios of intervention areas over time.
+To prevent biodiversity loss at scale, conservation researchers and practitioners require area-based indicators derived from diverse spatial datasets.
+Monitoring efforts often involve sets of intervention areas that must be tracked consistently over time.
+However, relevant data sources are dispersed across multiple repositories and platforms, each with distinct access protocols, formats, and documentation standards.

-However, relevant spatial data resources are scattered across data repositories and servers for which access patterns can differ significantly.
-Most other software usually focuses on the analysis of a single (group of) data resource, increasing the cognitive burden on researchers who have to learn multiple interfaces and put substantial efforts into harmonizing output structures.
+Most existing tools focus on a specific data source or domain, offering limited interoperability and requiring users to learn multiple interfaces.
+This fragmentation imposes a high cognitive and technical burden, especially on users who are not remote sensing specialists but need spatial data for research, monitoring, or policy evaluation.

-The \texttt{mapme.biodiversity} \texttt{R} package provides a single access pattern to a diverse set of conservation related data resources from diverse sources.
+The \texttt{mapme.biodiversity} \texttt{R} package provides a unified interface to access and process a wide range of spatial datasets relevant to conservation and environmental management.
+It enables users to derive standardized, area-based indicators at scale, supports reproducible workflows in \texttt{R}, and facilitates integration with other tools via export to standard spatial formats.

-It provides a common interface to derive area-based indicators for conservation portfolios in a standardized output format.
-Further workflows and analysis of the indicators can be conducted in the \texttt{R} computing environment or with other tools of one's liking through the serialization of data to standard spatial formats.
-It thus helps individuals and groups active in conservation research to streamline their spatial data acqusition process.
+Originally developed for conservation monitoring, the package has also found applications in adjacent domains such as agriculture, rural development, food security, and infrastructure planning.
+It offers a transparent and auditable alternative to proprietary platform-as-a-service (PaaS) solutions like Google Earth Engine or Microsoft Planetary Computer, which may be inaccessible to users in low-connectivity settings, non-academic institutions, or those requiring long-term reproducibility not guaranteed by commercial platforms.

 # Applications